Office Hours, Spring 2022: Email for appointment

 Cuban antifascism and involvement in the Spanish Civil War; transnational movements, activism, networks, and solidarity; political exile; the 1930s in the Atlantic World

 “‘A great example of international solidarity’: Cuban Medical Volunteers in the Spanish Civil War.”
 In Anti-Fascism in a Global Perspective: Transnational Networks, Exile Communities, and Radical Internationalism.
 Kasper Braskén, Nigel Copsey, David Featherstone, eds.
-Forthcoming, 2020.
+June 2020.

 No Barrier Can Contain It: Cuban Antifascism and the Spanish Civil War.
 Chapel Hill: University of North Carolina Press, 2019.